taskcluster/azure-entities/README.md

 If you use `Entity.query` you don't run the risk of executing a full table scan.
 But depending on the size of your partitions it may still be a lengthy operation.
 Always query with care.

+# Development

+To work on the `azure-entities` library itself, you will need an Azure account.
+Azure provides a ["free tier"](https://azure.microsoft.com/en-us/free/), or you may contact the Taskcluster developers to get a testing credential for the Taskcluster account.

+If you are setting up your own account, you will need to create a storage account and create an access key for it.

+Set the environment variables `AZURE_ACCOUNT_KEY` and `AZURE_ACCOUNT_NAME` appropriately before running the tests.

+To get started developing, install [yarn](http://yarnpkg.com/) and the newest major version of Node, and run `yarn` in the root of the repository to install dependencies.
+Then run `yarn test` to start the tests.